aroles/biol210/docs/articles/agenda-week1.md

 For the first month, these will be your assigned groups. **You should sit in a cluster with these folks each day that class meets.** Note:
-This year’s first team theme is carnivores of North America.
+This year’s first team theme is intertidal zone creatures.

 - **Anemones:**
 - **Barnacles:**